fengzhongye/jzkit-cli/packages/react-scripts/template/README.md

 and [`navigateFallbackWhitelist`](https://github.com/GoogleChrome/sw-precache#navigatefallbackwhitelist-arrayregexp)
 options of the `SWPreachePlugin` [configuration](../config/webpack.config.prod.js).

->Note: This is a [change in default behavior](https://github.com/facebook/create-react-app/issues/3248), as earlier versions of `create-react-app` shipping with `navigateFallback` enabled by default.
+>Note: This is a [change in default behavior](https://github.com/facebook/jzkit-cli/issues/3248), as earlier versions of `jzkit-cli` shipping with `navigateFallback` enabled by default.

 ### Building for Relative Paths